ohmybash/oh-my-bash/plugins/wake/README.md

 ```

 For more information regarding the configuration file format, check the
 wakeonlan man page.
-If your distirbution does not offer wakeonlan package just install it manually from the GitHub, here are the steps:
+If your distribution does not offer wakeonlan package just install it manually from the GitHub, here are the steps:

 ```bash
 curl -RLOJ https://github.com/jpoliv/wakeonlan/raw/refs/heads/master/wakeonlan